-Gender, Equity and Research: In conversation with Africa Zanella on the International Day of Women and Girls in Science 2022
+Gender, Equity & Research: In conversation with Africa Zanella on the International Day of Women in Science 2022

 On the occasion of the UN International Day of Women and Girls in Science, LifeWatch ERIC Chief Communication Officer, Sara Montinaro, interviewed Africa Zanella, the infrastructure’s new Gender and Equity Consultant.

 When asked to break down what her work entails for those unfamiliar with the position, Ms Zanella explained:

 “[My role] means ensuring that there is gender balance in decision-making: in processes, in programmes, in projects, there is always a gender lens […] sometimes when we start looking at research there are already established models which will not yet have been desegregated in terms of gender – so they are repeating the same mistakes over and over again, without giving due consideration to the idea that the role of women has changed over time and that needs have changed […] sustainability depends on women having an equal role.”

 On the subject of her own experience working as a woman in scientific fields, she mused that, while “discrimination takes place everywhere”, she has always “broken barriers”, and that these experiences underpin her advocacy work.

 “I don’t advocate for equality per se between men and women; I advocate for equal opportunity.
 If a woman chooses to go into science, there should be no barriers, just as if a man chooses to go into science there should be no barriers, and if different sexual identities go into science, there should be no barriers.”